hapipal/confidence/README.md

 }
 ```

 If the criteria includes a value for `random.a`, that value is matched against the sorted range entries.
-The criterion value will match the entry with highest limit it
+The criterion value will match the entry with lowest limit it
 is still less than or equal the limit of.
 For example, a criterion value of `5` will return a key value for `'/key3'` of `4`.
 A criterion value of `15` will return a
 key value for `'/key3'` of `5`, and a criterion value of `50` will return a key value for `'/key3'` of `6`.